aedenj/continuous-improvement/classes/eep-596-llms/project-one/README.md

 ## Semantic Search

-From what I can gather this project with work with python 3.10 at most.
-I'm not a seasoned Python develop and from what I gather the ecosystem of development tools is very fractured and so the approach below for project management may not be the current community conscensus.
+From what I can gather this project will work with python 3.10 at most.
+I'm not a seasoned Python developer and from what I gather the ecosystem of development tools is very fractured so the approach below for package management may not be the current community conscensus.

 1. First, let's install Python 3.10.
     ```